morpho-org/pre-liquidation/README.md

 1. Using normal fixed parameters when `preLIF1 = preLIF2` and `preLCF1 = preLCF2`.
 2. Using health dependent liquidation when either `preLIF1 < preLIF2` or `preLCF1 < preLCF2`, similar to a Quasi Dutch Auction (as in [Euler liquidations](https://docs-v1.euler.finance/getting-started/white-paper#liquidations)).

 ### Pre-liquidation parameters restrictions

 The PreLiquidation smart-contract enforces the following properties:

 - preLltv < LLTV;
 - preLCF1 <= preLCF2;
 - preLFC1 <= 1;
 - 1 <= preLIF1 <= preLIF2 <= 1 / LLTV.
-Note: Using `preLCF2 > 1`, you can select at which LTV between preLltv and LLTV the entire position will be pre-liquidated.
+  Note: using `preLCF2 > 1`, one can select at which LTV between preLltv and LLTV the entire position can be pre-liquidated.
   A pre-liquidation close factor higher than 100% means that the whole position is pre-liquidatable.

 ### `onPreLiquidate` callback